 If you’re a mother of a daughter or if you have a younger sister or niece who has already began her menses, do you talk to her about what’s normal or not regarding menstruation?
 Do you know if she experiences extremely painful cramps during her periods?
 It’s good to have these conversations with our young girls, as it could help establish any underlying health conditions there may be.

-“I am #1in10, the face of Endometriosis.
-It is sad that it took me 20 years to get a diagnosis.
+“I am an endometriosis warrior.
+It’s sad that it took me 20 years to get a diagnosis.
 20 years of putting up with excruciating pain that I was made to believe was normal -even by doctors.

 I believed I was fragile since every other woman around me seemed to be carrying on with life normally.
 As a result, armed with a stash of pain medication, I pushed myself to attend classes, go to work, attend corporate meetings and social events.
 All this, even during times when I felt like several knives were stabbing me in my stomach.